Ryandaydev/apis-data-scientists-love/README.md

-# Building APIs tha Data Scientists Will Love
+# Building APIs That Data Scientists Will Love
 This repository contains sample code for a presentation at a data meetup.

 **Read the book**